japonophile/synaptic/README.md

 Note: you may want to do `export JVM_OPTS="-Xmx1024m"` before starting your REPL to make sure you have enough memory to load the training set.

-Synaptic ships with a subset of the
-[MNIST handwritten digit](http://yann.lecun.com/exdb/mnist/)
-training data available on Yann LeCun's website, so you can experiment.
+Synaptic github repository includes a subset of the [MNIST handwritten digit](http://yann.lecun.com/exdb/mnist/) training data available on Yann LeCun's website, so you can experiment.